Kathy (Smith) Dobesh, DVM, Co-Owner

 She enjoys all aspects of general practice but is especially interested in internal medicine, soft tissue surgery, and ophthalmology.
 She is a USDA accredited veterinarian, a member of the American Animal Hospital Association, and the American Veterinary Medical Association.
 Vianey has completed Bond-Centered Practice Training in the areas of pet loss, grief support, and understanding the human-animal bond.

 Vianey spends her free time traveling, reading, and doing crafts.
 She devotes a lot of her time to her friends and family--especially her husband Diego and their daughter Devon.
-They share their lives with their dogs Maggie, Star, Shiver, and awesome cat DJ.
+They share their lives with their dogs Maggie, Shiver, and Cash, and awesome cat DJ.

 Education: Colorado State University 2001